 Section C. In the event of a vacancy on the Honor Council (faculty or student), an alternate member chosen by majority vote of the Honor Council from the provided list, will become an active member of the Honor Council.
 The student replacement should be from the same class level as the vacated position (e.g., second year student).
-Notification will occur within 7 days of the vacancy and will be made by the President of the Honor Council (see Article V).
-If, for any reason, the President of the Honor Council leaves office, it will be the Honor Council's responsibility to select a replacement via majority vote.
+Notification will occur within 7 days of the vacancy and will be made by the President or Campus Director of the Honor Council (see Article V).
+If, for any reason, the President or Campus Director of the Honor Council leaves office, it will be the Honor Council's responsibility to select a replacement via majority vote.